mtroyernl/dashbootstrap/README.md

 - 100 Ohm transistor
 - Momentary switch
 - Blue LED
+- LiFiPO4 battery with voltage between 3.0 and 3.6v

 While not explicitly supported on the ESP8266 in the Arduino IDE, this circuit uses a open collector configuration with the PNP transistor base to energize the ESP8266.
 The PNP Transistor will be boot strapped with the momentary button being pulled to ground.
 Once the ESP8266 starts, the open collector configuration will persist with the "pinMode(D5, OUTPUT); digitalWrite(D5, LOW);" commands, keeping the ESP8266 running.